Negroni vs Aperol Spritz: 2 Colorful Italian Cocktails

 What is a Negroni?

-Let’s start with Negroni.
-This classic cocktail is made with equal parts gin, sweet vermouth, and Campari, and is typically garnished with an orange peel.
+This classic Negroni cocktail is made with equal parts gin, sweet vermouth, and Campari, and is typically garnished with an orange peel.
 It’s a strong drink that’s perfect for sipping on a warm summer evening.

 Negroni was invented in 1919 in Florence, Italy, by a man named Count Camillo Negroni.
 He asked his bartender to make him a stronger version of the Americano cocktail by adding gin instead of soda water.
 The bartender added an orange peel as a garnish, and the Negroni was born.